Personal Story

 “My daughter was robbed of having my real mother—the whip-smart, fiercely independent, would bend-over-backwards-for-you-in-a-heartbeat version of herself that raised me—as a grandmother.”

 Modern-day (self-appointed) Instagram gurus tout the value of self-care.
 Their carefully staged posts showcase pedicured toes peeking out from a bubble bath; a 500-page fantasy romance novel strategically placed beside a glass of organic Chianti.
 They urge their followers to take their #MeTime seriously.
-But for those of us who constantly feel like we’re never doing enough for those who need us most, it can feel impossible to put ourselves first.
+But for those of us who constantly feel like we’re never doing enough for those who need us most, it can feel impossible to put ourselves first when dealing with the Sandwich Generation stress.
 The idea of spending time luxuriating in a bath is even more unrealistic than a novel about faeries and wolves.

 Choosing to See the Positives

-I could fill my own 500-page book with all the reasons why being part of this uncreatively named generation, well, sucks.
+I could fill my own 500-page book with all the reasons why being part of this uncreatively named Sandwich Generation is full of stress and, well, sucks.
 But my mother was an eternal optimist, as am I, so instead, I’ll share three things I’ve come to appreciate about being in this (ahem) club.

 Faster, Deeper Friendships